João Goulart: Legality Campaign

 In Rio Grande do Sul, Machado Lopes put the III Army in favor of legality, temporarily avoiding a civil war.
 In reprisal, Odílio Denys dismissed him from command.

 On the 28th, Goulart was still in Paris receiving news.
 On 29 August, Goulart embarked from Paris to New York and on the same day the National Congress rejected his impeachment.

 In Argentina, Goulart was isolated from the public and his family by the military.
-From there, he boarded a DC-3 to Montevideu.
-There, by Brizola's plan, there was a plane with national and international journalists, to prevent the army from taking him down.
+From there, he boarded a DC-3 to Montevideo.
+There, keeping with Brizola's plan, there was a plane with national and international journalists to prevent the army from taking him down.
 In "Manifesto to the Nation" on 30 August, the military ministers spoke about the "inconvenience of Jango's return to the country".

 On the 31st, the risk of civil war increased, as soldiers from all over the country stood by the law and there was a risk of conflict between the forces of Brizola and the government.
 At Canoas Air Base insubordinate sergeants punctured the tires and disarmed the planes that would be used in the bombing of the Piratini Palace.

 In the National Congress, the parliamentary amendment was put on the voting agenda.
 Since the resignation of Quadros, the police have reacted violently against demonstrators, with Guanabara suffering the harshest repression.
 In the Chamber of Deputies, deputy Adauto Lúcio Cardoso spoke in favor of impeachment of Mazilli and military ministers for crime of responsibility.

-On 1 September, Tancredo Neves and others went to Uruguay to discuss with João Goulart, who kept Brizola and Lopes updated on what they discussed.
+On 1 September, Tancredo Neves and others went to Uruguay to meet with Goulart, who kept Brizola and Lopes updated on what they discussed.
 According to Tancredo Neves, Goulart had resistance to parliamentarianism, but ended up accepting due to the risk of deaths.
 The military was against Goulart speaking to the people and Brizola going into inauguration and in the early morning of the same day, the National Congress approved the parliamentary amendment.

 On the evening of the same day, a Varig plane landed at Salgado Filho airport with Goulart.
 Despite the desire of the population, he did not speak to the people and men from the press had resistance against the idea of accepting parliamentarianism, and the people became stressed.
-Despite wanting to march on Brasilia and close the National Congress, upset, Brizola accepted the decision of his brother-in-law.
+Despite wanting to march on Brasília and close the National Congress, upset, Brizola accepted the decision of his brother-in-law.

 Groups of FAB officers planned Operation Mosquito, which was not carried out, as an attempt to kill Goulart.
-The plane that transported Goulart to Brasilia flew at 11,100 meters of altitude, thus being out of range of the fighters.
-Goulart arrived in the capital on 5 September and took over on 7 September.
+The plane that transported Goulart to Brasília flew at 11,100 meters of altitude, thus being out of range of the fighters.
+Goulart arrived in the capital on 5 September and took office on 7 September.